Economic and Political Overview

 The legislature is bicameral in Slovenia.
 The parliament consists of:

-• National Assembly (the lower house) having 90 seats; out of which 88 are elected through proportional voting and 2 members are elected by ethnic minorities, members serve four-year terms,
+• National Assembly (the lower house) with 90 seats; 88 members are elected through proportional voting, while 2 members are elected by ethnic minorities.
+Members serve four-year terms.

-• National Council (the upper house, more like an advisory body) having 40 seats; with its members elected indirectly (members representing social, economic, professional, and local interests) to serve five-year terms.
+• National Council (the upper house, more like an advisory body) with 40 seats; its members are elected indirectly, representing social, economic, professional, and local interests, and serve five-year terms.

-The National Assembly is the most important power centre in the country.
+The National Assembly is the most important power center in the country.
 The executive branch of government is directly or indirectly dependent on the support of the National Assembly.
-The Prime Minister cannot dissolve the parliament, only the president can do it in certain circumstances.
+The Prime Minister cannot dissolve the parliament; only the President can do so under specific circumstances.

 Indicator of Freedom of the Press